The Art Fund

 We would particularly like to thank History West Midlands for their support and continuing commitment to telling the story of the Staffordshire Hoard.

-We are very grateful to the thousands of members of the public who donated towards the acquisition of the Staffordshire Hoard and who continue to support the conservation and research.
+We are very grateful to the thousands of members of the public who donated towards the acquisition of the Staffordshire Hoard and who continue to support our efforts to care for and understand it.

-The Staffordshire Hoard research project is funded by Historic England, Birmingham Museums Trust and the Potteries Museum & Art Gallery, with the assistance of other generous patrons.
-The research is being carried out by Barbican Research Associates.
+The Staffordshire Hoard research project and publication is funded by Historic England, Birmingham Museums Trust and the Potteries Museum & Art Gallery, with the assistance of other generous patrons.
+The research project was managed by Barbican Research Associates.

 Visit the Historic England website.